Ensembl/ensembl-hive/docs/running_pipelines/initializing.rst

 There are a few common sources of problems that may be encountered when running ``init_pipeline.pl``:

   - During pipeline initialisation, all of the Runnables listed in the given PipeConfig will be compiled.
-If the Runnables cannot be located by Perl, Python, or Java then initialisation will fail.
+If the Runnables cannot be located by Perl or Python then initialisation will fail.
 Errors in a Runnable that prevent compilation, such as syntax errors, will also prevent the pipeline from initialising.

   - If the given database already exists, initialisation will fail unless the ``-hive_force_init 1`` option has been given.
 This protects existing pipeline instances from accidental deletion.